CodeOnARaft/sedecim/README.md

 | ctrl+g | Jump to address |

 ### TODO
-* Optimize the loading of bytes to pages instead of lines.
 * Make this a hex editor and not just a reader